marcopiovanello/marcopiovanello/README.md

-# Update
-I won't be active atm.
-I'm struggling with my mental health, going through a period of anxiety and depression.

 ## Hi there!
 Hi i'm Marco, a computer engineering student.
 Kpop and power metal enthusiast (ehm, what?).
 Middle distance runner.